cgwalters/kubernetes-ansible/README.md

     $ ansible-playbook -i inventory setup.yml

 This works on RHEL7, Atomic, F20, F21 and rawhide.

-For RHEL7 it will set up rhn subscriptions.
-Put your username in a file named `~/rhn_username`.
-Put your rhn password into a file named `~/rhn_password`.

 When DNS setup is enabled, it may take some time for Kubernetes (and Docker inside) to download the images and start the DNS pod.
 Watch `kubectl get pods`